GaryStanton/phaser3-merged-input/README.md

 .
 Assign multiple keys to a single action.
 .
 Interrogate current state of all buttons.
 .
 Global events emitted on button down/up.
+· (v1.7.0) Plugin specific events for button/keyboard/mouse presses, as well as device changes
 .
 Check for gamepad button presses (i.e. ‘justDown()’ functionality for gamepads)
 .
 Check the last device type used for interaction.
 · (v1.4.0) Button mapping to consistent names such as 'RC_X' for the right cluster of buttons